opensource-matrix/octopi/README.md

 It's obviously incomplete, but it should work for smaller applications as of 2019-08-28.

 ## Routing
-Routing with Octopi is easy with the inbuilt `class` `Route`.
-It can be initialized like so:
+Routing with Octopi is simple, as it includes it's o

 ```php
 new Route('[PATH]', '[CONTROLLER FILE NAME]');